Chronic Sinusitis and Mold Exposure can Cause Fatigue due to Hormone System Imbalance

 Fungal Treatment is Essential

 Fungal sinusitis is the result of fungal infection and exposure to a source of mold.
-In addition to follow doctor’s treatment plan and prescribed medicine, the patient must address the source of physical mold in their homes and sinuses or they may not be able to get better:
+In addition to following the doctor’s treatment plan and prescribed medicine, the patient must address the source of physical mold in their homes and sinuses or they may not be able to get better:

 - Removal from the source of mold or fungus.
 This includes moving to a safe environment and identifying and remediating the source of moisture and mold in the living environment.